 Handling exceptions in Python is a fundamental aspect of writing clean, robust, and user-friendly code.
 Multiple exceptions may occur, and how you handle these can significantly impact the user experience and code maintainability.
 Catching multiple exceptions efficiently in one line can streamline error handling in programs where different exceptions may be raised for similar reasons.

-In this article, you will learn how to catch multiple exceptions in a single line using Python.
-This approach simplifies the management of error handling by consolidating multiple error checks into a concise format.
+This approach simplifies error handling management by consolidating multiple error checks into a concise format.
 You'll see practical examples that demonstrate how to use this technique in various scenarios.

 Use the try-except statement to check for exceptions.